 Why isn’t the City of Boise using the property known as Biomark for parking?
 Why did the City of Boise sign a 45-year lease in 2011 on the property right across 8th St and River St?

 It was considered, however, Biomark’s current lease would be too expensive to buy out.
 The city entered into the current lease agreement with the property owners during the Great Recession.
 The company was considering leaving Boise after they had outgrown their office space at the time and the city was eager to encourage a great Boise company to remain in Boise during difficult economic times.
-A long-term lease was needed so that the property owners could secure needed to make renovations and repairs to the building, which was poor condition at the time.
+A long-term lease was needed so that the property owners could secure the needed funds to make renovations and repairs to the building, which was in poor condition at the time.

 I'm concerned about the design incorporating the Greenbelt and 8th Street corridor.
 How is the design addressing access points, bike/ped accessibility and connectivity to downtown, Lusk District, Boise State University and the Bench?